ada86/geo-kadoh/README.md

 geo-kadoh
 =========
-Web application using KadOH to provide location sharing functionalities on a Kademlia DHT.
+Web application using [KadOH](https://github.com/jinroh/kadoh) to provide location sharing functionalities on a Kademlia DHT.
-This application is currently used as a replacement for github.com/jinroh/kadoh//apps/boilerplate/static .
+This application is currently used as a replacement for [KadOH's boilerplate jake app](https://github.com/jinroh/kadoh/tree/master/apps/boilerplate/static) .

-index.html : webpage hosting our javascript

-webAppEngine.js : main thread

-utils/

-cryptico.js : RSA

-jquery.js
+bootstrap : to make it nice and shiny

-sha1.js : SHA1
+lib :

-sjcl.js : Stanford Javascript Crypto Library (AES, SHA256)
++ checkIn : handles geolocation, location retrieval/storage on the DHT
++ configManager : handles user's profile and friend/group list
++ listManager : prints the dropdown menu lists

+utils : various libraries